Contents Functions Previous Next PDF Index

 This command sets a curve in the model.
 3 types of input are allowed:

-When you want to associate a curve to a load for time integration it is preferable to define formally the time dependence (if not curve can be interpolated or extrapolated).
+When you want to associate a curve to a load for time integration it is preferable to use a formal definition of the time dependence (if not curve can be interpolated or extrapolated).

 The following example illustrates the different calls.